KendrikTheGreat/belucid_vault/The Primordial Theory.md

 - Choice quality reveals entropy momentum
 - Entropy can have both negative and positive momentum.

-- Synergy accelerates evolution; noise and a volatile increase entropy.
+- Synergy accelerates evolution; noise and a volatile inner world increase entropy.

+### **2. The Transition Engine (Your understanding)**

+Define:

+- what transitions are

+- how one vector state leads to another

+- what “movement” in consciousness means

+- how intent → perception → decision creates change

+- how feedback loops refine the trajectory
 # Theory Layer
 # Rule Set of Consciousness